The Nikon Z5 is the first of Nikon’s full-frame mirrorless cameras to offer the much-requested dual UHS-II memory card slots.

 Nikon Z5 Memory Card Recommendations

-The Nikon Z5 can take high-end v90 UHS-II memory cards, but users may not see any benefit from spending extra money on these.
-However, the v90 cards will likely provide you with a bottomless buffer when shooting burst at 4.5fps as we saw with the Canon RP.
+The Nikon Z5 can take high-end v90 UHS-II memory cards, but users may not see any benefit from spending extra money on these unless they bursting and require the 100 shot buffer.

 V60 UHS-II cards are a nice compromise, they provide fast transfer speeds with some improvement to write speeds over UHS-I cards, but they also cost a lot less than the UHS-II V90 cards.